icopy-site/awesome-cn/docs/awesome/awesome-computercraft.md

 ## Non-Lua programs

+> [!NOTE]
-> Note: This section is for programs that are not mods or Lua programs and **directly** relate to the subject of this list.
+> This section is for programs that are not mods or Lua programs and **directly** relate to the subject of this list.

 ### Bridging

+> [!NOTE]
-> Note: This subsection is for programs which allow ComputerCraft things to be accessed out of the game, primarily through the Internet.
+> This subsection is for programs which allow ComputerCraft things to be accessed out of the game, primarily through the Internet.

 - [Cloud Catcher](https://github.com/SquidDev-CC/cloud-catcher) -  A program which enables interaction with computers outside of the game.
 - [Krist Server](https://github.com/tmpim/Krist) -  A server for the Krist virtual currency, intended for use with CC and CC:T.